 Below are some of the long-term side effects that are possible after treatment for testicular cancer.

 Lung problems.
-Nine doses of bleomycin cause lung damage for about 5% of men and is fatal for less than 1% of men receiving the drug.
+Nine doses of bleomycin cause lung damage for about 5% of patients and is fatal for less than 1% of patients receiving the drug.
 Lung scarring is another possible long-term side effect.
-The risk factors for lung scarring are being older than 70, smoking, previous lung injury, previous radiation therapy to the chest, poor kidney function, or receiving additional doses.
+The risk factors for lung scarring are being older than 70, smoking tobacco or other drugs, previous lung injury, previous radiation therapy to the chest, poor kidney function, or receiving additional doses of bleomycin.
 It is rare to have lung effects without these risk factors.
-Therefore, if a man has these risk factors and good-risk disease, 4 cycles of EP can be used instead of 3 cycles of BEP.
-If 4 cycles of chemotherapy are needed, ifosfamide can be used instead of bleomycin, but it is associated with more short-term side effects, such as infections.
+Therefore, if someone has these risk factors and good-risk disease, 4 cycles of EP can be used instead of 3 cycles of BEP.
+If 4 cycles of chemotherapy are needed, ifosfamide can be used instead of bleomycin, but it is linked with more short-term side effects, such as infections.

 Important issues are:

 Patients who smoke should stop smoking for many health reasons, but in particular to reduce the risk of lung damage from bleomycin.

-The doctor should examine the patient’s lungs before each cycle of chemotherapy and stop giving bleomycin if lung damage is seen.
+The doctor should examine the patient’s lungs before each cycle of chemotherapy and stop bleomycin treatment if lung damage is seen.

-- Kidney damage.
+Kidney damage.
 Cisplatin can cause kidney damage.
 However, it is a very important drug to treat testicular cancer.
 Also, cisplatin has fewer side effects than carboplatin, which has also been shown to be less effective.
 The best way to prevent this problem is for cisplatin to be flushed out by giving the patient at least 1 liter of IV fluid before and after the drug is given.
 This reduces the risk of kidney damage.
-Research studies looking at kidney function years after the doses have been given have shown low rates of long-term kidney damage and when it does occur, it is generally mild.
+Research studies looking at kidney function years after receiving cisplatin have shown low rates of long-term kidney damage and when it does occur, it is generally mild.